megxhan/meghan-project/README.md

-# ICJ Project Template
+# ICJ Project by Meghan

-A Node-based template system with a Gulp workflow set up for Github Pages publishing.
+A class project by Meghan Nguyen for ICJ.

 Features: